xebia-functional/appsly-android-rest/README.md

 # Introduction

 Restrung was born out of the need to provide a clear and easy interface for Android apps @ 47 degrees to RESTful and HTTP based web services.
-Contributions and constructive feedback will always be welcomed.
+Contributions and constructive feedback are welcome.

 ## 1. Download